ritua2/bsswfellowship/README.md

 The videos recorded for this fellowship are posted on YouTube and their links are included in the directory named "videos": https://github.com/ritua2/bsswfellowship/tree/main/videos

 The code samples and exercises in the different folders supplement the slides at the following link but can be used independently as well as a reference to understand how the different API/function calls are used for I/O or checkpointing work: https://github.com/ritua2/bsswfellowship/blob/main/documents/optimizing_IO_part1_part2_part3_combined.pdf .
 The instructions for compiling/running the code samples should be in the README files within the respective folders.

-## Target Audience
-The target audience of the material developed as a part of this fellowship includes those who are engaged in scientific software development but do not have prior experience with parallel filesystems, MPI I/O, and application-level checkpointing.

-## Prerequisites
-For the content on optimizations in serial and parallel applications: familiarity with Linux, C/C++ programming, and MPI

-For the content on AI/machine learning: familiarity with Tensorflow, PyTorch, and Keras

 ## Using this Repository
 The code shared through this repository is released under the LGPL-2.1 license.
 The presentation slides are released under the CC BY-NC 2.0 license.